Login

 About

-Bahareh’s research focus and experience involves the study of chronic pain and muscle dysfunction using Near Infrared Spectroscopy, MRI, muscle strength testing, physical activity monitoring and quality of life in people with chronic musculoskeletal and cardiopulmonary conditions.
-She has acted as a teacher’s assistant in clinical skills and research methodology courses, and as a clinical examiner within the Department of Physiotherapy at UBC (Master of Physiotherapy program).
-She also acts as a reviewer for many scientific journals on areas of chronic pain and musculoskeletal conditions.
+Bahareh’s research focus and experience mainly involves the study of chronic pain, muscle dysfunction using Near Infrared Spectroscopy, MRI and muscle strength testing, physical activity monitoring, and quality of life in people with chronic musculoskeletal and cardiopulmonary conditions.
+She has acted as a teacher’s assistant in clinical skills and research methodology courses, and a clinical examiner within the Department of Physiotherapy at UBC-Master of Physiotherapy program.
+Outside of work, Bahareh enjoys Yoga, cycling, hiking and swimming.